 Studio 66 TV1, 6 June 2014, 01:45

-adult section of the electronic programme guide (EPG).
+in the adult section of the electronic programme guide (EPG).
 Viewers are invited to contact on-screen presenters via premium rate telephony services (PRS).
-The female presenters dress and behave in a sexually provocative way while encouraging viewers to
+The female presenters dress and behave in a sexually provocative way while encouraging

 The licence for Studio 66 TV3 is owned and operated by 965 TV Limited.

 Ofcom received a complaint that at 22:30 the on-screen female presenter was rubbing her genitals.